System Innovations Grant

 Key areas of your application to focus on:

-• The collaborative has described a feasible approach to achieve project deliverables.
+• The collaborative has described a feasible approach to achieve project deliverables, with a goal for system change.

 • The description of activities, project plan, and budget are aligned.

-• The budget and project plan are clear and include robust details.
+• The budget and project plan are clear and include robust details to assess feasibility and viability of the initiative.

 A small group of young girls pose outdoors